-The second argument against them says that there are bad for the baby’s teeth and will make them grow in improperly.
+The second argument against them says that there are bad for the baby’s teeth and will make them grow improperly.
 But the pacifiers I have clearly state that they are orthodontic pacifiers, which are designed to contour into the baby’s mouth to prevent the misalignment of teeth.
-So it seems like this point is invalid.

 There are also other benefits of using a binky.
 In my research on newborn hiccups, I found that sucking on a pacifier can actually help reduce the case of hiccups.
 This is because the sucking will help them relax their diaphragm to have the hiccups subside.

-Studies have found that pacifier use actually prevents against SIDS (Sudden Infant Death Syndrome), the leading cause of death in babies and a real fear for parents.
+Studies have found that pacifier use actually prevents SIDS (Sudden Infant Death Syndrome), the leading cause of death in babies and real fear for parents.

-Pacifiers are often the only thing that can sooth a colicky baby, or a teething baby who is looking for relief.
+Pacifiers are often the only thing that can soothe a colicky baby or a teething baby who is looking for relief.
 So why are we made to feel guilty about using them?

 Then again maybe it’s just me.

 All parents out there should not feel guilty about the decisions they make that they feel are best for their child.
 Every child and their needs are different, and so are parents and parenting styles.